adam-mcdaniel/maroon-lang/README.md

 #### Only addition :(

-The only supported mathmatical operations are Succ and Add :(
+The only supported mathmatical operations are Succ, Add, and Pred :(

 ## Standard Library